Nottingham maternity scandal: New review chair resigns after mounting pressure

 The newly appointed chair of a major review into poor maternity care in Nottingham has resigned following mounting pressure from families.

-Julie Dent was appointed by the NHS just two weeks ago to lead a review into hundreds of cases of alleged poor care at Nottingham University Hospitals Foundation Trust.
+Julie Dent was appointed by the NHS just two weeks ago to lead a review into hundreds of cases of alleged poor care at Nottingham University Hospitals NHS Trust.

-On 7 April more than 100 families called for Ms Dent to decline the offer after they previously urged NHS England to appointed Donna Ockenden, who chaired the Shrewsbury and Telford maternity inquiry.
+On 7 April, more than 100 families called for Ms Dent to decline the offer after they had previously urged NHS England to appoint Donna Ockenden, who chaired the Shrewsbury and Telford maternity inquiry.

-In a letter to families on Wednesday chief operating officer David Sloman, said: “after careful consideration and further conversations with her family, Julie Dent, has for personal reasons, decided not to proceed as chair of the Independent Review of maternity services at Nottingham University Hospitals NHS Trust.”
+In a letter to families on Wednesday, the chief operating officer of NHS England and NHS Improvement, David Sloman, said: “After careful consideration and further conversations with her family, Julie Dent has, for personal reasons, decided not to proceed as chair of the independent review of maternity services at Nottingham University Hospitals NHS Trust.”

-The letter said that NHS England and Improvement would still have “oversight” of the independent review and that it is establishing a “new review” process.
+The letter said that NHS England and NHS Improvement would still have “oversight” of the independent review, and that a new review process was being established.

-Mr Sloman said he would write to families to inform them of the new stages in the review “shortly”.
+Mr Sloman said he would write to families to inform them of the next stage in the review “shortly”.

-The Nottingham independent materity review was launched in July last year has had more than 500 families come forward, the majority of those in the last two months.
+The Nottingham independent maternity review was launched in July last year, and since then more than 500 families have come forward, the majority in the last two months.

-On 7 April, families wrote health secretary Sajid Javid asking for Donna Ockenden to chair a new review, saying they had no confidence in the way the review was being carried out.
+On 7 April, families wrote to health secretary Sajid Javid asking for Donna Ockenden to chair a new review, saying they had no confidence in the way the review was being carried out.

-Ms Ockenden replied to the families’ inital letter saying she would be happy to chair the review subject to being asked.
+Ms Ockenden replied to the families’ inital letter, saying she would be happy to chair the review subject to being asked to.

-NHS England has since been criticised after it informed families on late on Friday 22 April of Ms Dent’s appointment.
-Families said they had been “traumatised” by the way the news had been broken.
+NHS England has since been criticised after it informed families late on 22 April of Ms Dent’s appointment.
+Families said they were “traumatised” by the way the news was broken to them.

-In thier response to Ms Dent’s appointment the families asked for her to decline the role.
+In their response to Ms Dent’s appointment, the families asked for her to decline the offer of the role.

-Last week former health secretary Jeremy Hunt questioned why NHS England had not appointed Ms Ockenden and said he would be taking the issue up with Mr Javid.
+Last week, former health secretary Jeremy Hunt questioned why NHS England had not appointed Ms Ockenden, and said he would be taking the issue up with Mr Javid.

-The Nottingham review, dubbed an “independent thematic review”, is being led by local NHS commissioners and NHS England.
+The Nottingham review, called an “independent thematic review”, is being led by local NHS commissioners and NHS England.

-It was announced after The Independent and Channel 4 revealed millions had been paid out by the trust over 30 baby deaths and 46 incidents of babies left permanently brain damaged by Nottingham University Hospitals Foundation Trust.
+It was announced after The Independent and Channel 4 revealed that millions had been paid out by the trust in relation to 30 baby deaths and 46 incidents of babies who had been left permanently brain-damaged while under the care of Nottingham University Hospitals NHS Trust.

 Register for free to continue reading